The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Supplementary Material

 \textbf{Dynamic setting of $\sigma_{\bm{w}}$ and $\sigma_{b}$:} As observed in the previous experiment, it may be advantageous to change $(\sigma_{\bm{w}},\sigma_b)$ in a manner that increases with $N$.
-In this experiment, the values of $(\sigma_{\bm{w}}, \sigma_{b}, N)$ were varied as $(\sigma_{\bm{w}}, \sigma_{b}, N) = (1, 4, 300)$, $(2, 9, 1000)$, $(3, 16, 3000)$, $(4, 25, 10000)$, $(5, 36, 30000)$. \Cref{fig: comp_exp_02_a} shows BNN sample paths and \Cref{fig: comp_exp_02_b} shows MRMSE and BNN covariance.
+In this experiment, the values of $(\sigma_{\bm{w}}, \sigma_{b}, N)$ were varied as $(\sigma_{\bm{w}}, \sigma_{b}, N) = (1, 2, 300)$, $(2, 6, 1000)$, $(3, 12, 3000)$, $(4, 20, 10000)$, $(5, 30, 30000)$. \Cref{fig: comp_exp_02_a} shows BNN sample paths and \Cref{fig: comp_exp_02_b} shows MRMSE and BNN covariance.
 This dynamic setting of $(\sigma_{\bm{w}}, \sigma_{b}, N)$ appears to constitute a promising compromise between the two extremes of behaviour observed in \Cref{fig: comp_exp_01_a}.

-\textbf{Different choices of activation function:} In this experiment, we fix $(\sigma_{\bm{w}}, \sigma_b) = (5, 36)$ and use 3 different activation functions: Gaussian, hyperbolic tangent, and ReLU.
-The settings for the ridgelet prior corresponding to each activation function are given in \Cref{ex: ridgelet_func_gauss} for the Gaussian activation function, \Cref{ex: ridgelet_func} for the hyperbolic tangent activation function, and \Cref{ex: ridgelet_func_2} for the ReLU activation function. \Cref{fig: comp_exp_03_a} and \Cref{fig: comp_exp_03_b} indicate that smooth and bounded activation functions, such as the Gaussian activation function, allowed the ridgelet approximation to converge more rapidly to the GP in this experiment.
+\textbf{Different choices of activation function:} In this experiment, we fix $(\sigma_{\bm{w}}, \sigma_b) = (3, 12)$ and use 3 different activation functions: Gaussian, hyperbolic tangent, and ReLU.
+The settings for the ridgelet prior corresponding to each activation function are given in \Cref{ex: ridgelet_func}. \Cref{fig: comp_exp_03_a} and \Cref{fig: comp_exp_03_b} indicate that smooth and bounded activation functions, such as the Gaussian activation function, allowed the ridgelet approximation to converge more rapidly to the GP in this experiment.

-\textbf{Different choice of GP covariance model:} For these experiments we fixed the activation function to the hyperbolic tangent and fixed the bandwidth $(\sigma_{\bm{w}}, \sigma_b) = (5, 36)$.
-The we considered in turn each of the following covariance models for the target GP: square exponential $k_1$, rational quadratic $k_2$, and periodic $k_3$:
+\textbf{Different choice of GP covariance model:} For these experiments we fixed the activation function to the hyperbolic tangent.
+Then we considered in turn each of the following covariance models for the target GP: square exponential $k_1$, rational quadratic $k_2$, and periodic $k_3$: